Jeunese/jeunese.github.io/docs/guidelines.md

 - Hyphenate compound modifiers that act as adjectives, for example, "A high-definition user experience"
 - Don't use a hyphen with adverbs ending in -ly, for example, "A highly mobile worker"
-- Use em dashes (—) like parentheses, but don’t overuse them.
+- Use em dashes (––) like parentheses, but don’t overuse them.
-- Be careful not to substitute an en dash (–) for an em dash.
+- Be careful not to substitute an en dash (–) for an em dash (––).
 - Use an en dash (–) to indicate a:
 	- Minus sign
 	- Negative number
-	- Range of numbers (For example, pages 95–110).
+	- Range of numbers (for example, pages 95–110).

 # Technical writing guidelines

 Before writing technical content for product documentation, you should:

--  Understand the user persona: whether they're network, IT, or security administrators, security officers, end-users, or data analysts.
+-  Understand the user persona: whether they're: network, IT, or security administrators; security officers; end-users; or data analysts.
 -  Change the way you write based on the users and their expectations.
 Be aware of goals, needs, and backgrounds.
 Decide on the tone you use based on the product and target audience.
 -  Understand at what stage in the customer journey the user is when they read your content.
 -  Understand the product: narrow your perspective down to the specific functionality that requires content.